skip to main content

 A Maryland High School Diploma is awarded to students who fulfill minimum enrollment, credit and competency requirements, including four years of approved study beyond Grade 8.
 Four-year enrollment may be waived if a student is admitted to a college or another approved post-secondary program and has received prior approval from the principal.

-Students entering grade 9 prior to SY2021–22 must earn a minimum of 21 credits.
+Students entering Grade 9 prior to SY2021–22 must earn a minimum of 21 credits.
 Students entering grade 9 in SY2021–22 or later must earn a minimum of 22 credits.

 See the Maryland Graduation Requirements here.